 Frequent clogs are one of the most prominent indicators that something may be wrong with your sewer line.
 If you’ve seen that your drains are frequently clogged, it’s time to schedule an appointment with a plumber.
-These clogs may not be originating from inside your home; they could be coming from outside in the yard or even under the street.
-However, it’s best not to take any chances — call a plumber to investigate further.
+These clogs may not be originating from inside your home; they could be coming from outside or even under the street.
+However, it’s best not to take any chances — call your Vancouver plumber to investigate further.

 Many homeowners do not know how crucial it is to get their sewer line checked until they encounter problems.
 But by taking proactive steps to monitor your sewer line, you can prevent expensive repairs down the road.

 If you’re experiencing any of these signs, it is time to have your underground pipes inspected and repaired.
 Our service team at Miller Plumbing & Drainage Ltd. will help determine the best course of action to get your plumbing back on track.